arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-lvgl/content.md

 ## Sketch Upload Troubleshooting
 * Make sure you set the board in bootloader mode, by clicking twice the reset button, then you should see the built-in LED fading.
+* If you uploaded the sketch and you dont have any output in the display, make sure you have in the setup `portenta_init_video()`.
+* Unplug and plug back the HDMI cable.
+* Reset the Portenta once its connected to the HUB.

 **Authors:** Pablo Marquínez & Lenard George **Reviewed by:** Jose Garcia [20.10.2020]